savezsiddiqui/class-bot/readme.md

         email = 'your institute mail'
         pword = 'your password'

+3. open a terminal and type the following command:

+        pip install selenium

-3. run 'python main.py' in a terminal to start the bot.
+4. run 'python main.py' in a terminal to start the bot.

 ### Note: